A compilation of frequently asked questions surrounding annuities.

 A financial advisor, insurance agent, registered representative, or Registered Investment Advisor (RIA) typically earns a commission in a lump sum, a trail, or both.
-A few annuity contracts do not have commissions, and these are the exceptions.
-If the advisor is making a commission from the annuity sale, charging an additional fee to manage the same annuity is not the best for the annuity owner.
+A few annuity contracts do not have commissions, which are exceptions.
+If the advisor makes a commission from the annuity sale, charging an additional fee to manage the same annuity is not the best for the annuity owner.
 The commission earned is sufficient enough.

 How much of an inherited annuity will go to taxes when I claim the death benefit?

 First, suppose the primary beneficiary is a spouse.
 The spouse can take the death benefit in a lump sum, a series of payments, or continue the retirement plan through spousal continuance.
 That said, only interest earned in the nonqualified annuity death benefit will be subject to taxes.
 On the other hand, all earnings will be subject to taxes for qualified annuity death benefits, except for a Roth IRA annuity.